pirate/macOS-global-autocomplete/README.md

 # System-Wide Autocomplete for macOS

-System-wide autocomplete for macOS that learns what as you type and works in **all** text fields!
+An autocomplete prompt app for macOS that learns what as you type and works in **all text fields** system-wide!

-The idea was to have a small popup in your menubar or as a transparent dropdown, where autocomplete suggestions are provided based on **all words ever typed on the computer**.
+The idea was to have a small, global popup in your menubar or as a transparent dropdown, where autocomplete suggestions are provided based on **all words ever typed on the computer**.

 Unfoturnately this just has too many downsides.
 You're essentially continually keylogging yourself for minor convenience, and it has the potential to reveal passwords or embarrassing